 Growing up like many other children with older siblings, Bulldog Mack looked up to his older brother, Chris.
 He followed him around everywhere, including the gym for basketball practice where he discovered a love for the sport.

-Mack’s brother (Chris Richardson) passed away tragically his junior year of high school.
+Mack’s brother (Chris Richardson) passed away tragically during Bulldog’s junior year of high school.
 “He was my driving force so losing him in such an important year was extremely difficult,” he says.

 As a teen he attended Madison Academy in Huntsville, Ala., where he averaged 14 points and four rebounds per game his senior year.
 He helped lead the Mustangs to the Alabama High School Athletic Association (AHSAA) Class 3A State Championship and was named Northwest Regional MVP and second-team all-state.